Onboard contractors against one engagement record

 Ready to scope contractor onboarding?

-Bring your contractor cohort, required document overlays, screening providers, and reviewer owners.
-Gruv can scope the readiness gates and reason codes your team needs before activation.
+Bring your contractor list, launch countries, document requirements (W-8BEN, passport, right-to-work), and reviewer owners.
+Gruv scopes the readiness gates your team needs before the first contractor activates.